What Happened to Lance Armstrong? The Biopic, the Ban, and What He Does Now

 The Final Chapters of His Racing Career

-For anyone who needs the compressed version: Lance Armstrong won the Tour de France seven consecutive times between 1999 and 2005.
-He retired in 2005, came back in 2009 and 2010, then retired again.
-In 2012, the United States Anti-Doping Agency (USADA) released a 1,000-page report describing what it called “the most sophisticated, professionalized and successful doping program that sport has ever seen.”
-Armstrong was stripped of all seven Tour titles and received a lifetime ban from sanctioned competition.
+For anyone who needs the compressed version — seven Tour de France victories between 1999 and 2005.
+Retirement.
+Comeback in 2009 and 2010.
+Another retirement.
+Then, in 2012, USADA dropped a 1,000-page report describing what it called “the most sophisticated, professionalized and successful doping program that sport has ever seen.”
+All seven titles stripped.
+Lifetime ban issued.

-In January 2013, he sat across from Oprah Winfrey and admitted to using EPO, blood transfusions, testosterone, and human growth hormone throughout much of his career.
-That interview — watched by roughly 28 million people across two nights — was, depending on your perspective, either a carefully managed PR exercise or a genuinely painful public reckoning.
-Probably both.
+January 2013.
+Armstrong sat across from Oprah Winfrey and admitted to EPO, blood transfusions, testosterone, human growth hormone — the works.
+Roughly 28 million people watched across two nights.
+Whether that interview was a carefully managed PR exercise or a genuinely painful public reckoning is still debated.
+Probably both, honestly.

-The UCI, cycling’s world governing body, declined to reinstate him in 2015 after a review.
-The $100 million lawsuit from the U.S. Department of Justice, which alleged Armstrong defrauded the federal government by doping while sponsored by the U.S. Postal Service, was settled in 2018 for $5 million — a fraction of what prosecutors originally sought, but still a significant financial and legal resolution.
-He also settled multiple civil suits with former teammates and sponsors over the years, most famously paying $11.9 million to SCA Promotions, a company that had tried to withhold a $5 million bonus.
+The UCI declined reinstatement in 2015.
+The U.S. Department of Justice sued him for defrauding the federal government by doping while sponsored by the U.S. Postal Service — that settled in 2018 for $5 million, a fraction of what prosecutors originally wanted but still a significant number.
+He also paid $11.9 million to SCA Promotions, a company that had tried to withhold a $5 million bonus he’d been contractually promised.
+Multiple other civil suits followed.
+Multiple other settlements.

 The Move Podcast and Commentary Career

-Stripped of titles, barred from competition, and staring down a reputational crater the size of a small country, Armstrong did something genuinely smart.
-He started talking about cycling again — not defensively, not as a form of rehabilitation theater, but with the kind of deep tactical knowledge that you simply cannot fake after riding at the highest levels of the sport for two decades.
+Stripped of titles, banned from competition, staring down a reputational crater the size of a small country — Armstrong did something genuinely smart.
+He started talking about cycling again.
+Not defensively.
+Not as rehabilitation theater.
+With the kind of deep tactical knowledge you simply cannot fake after riding at the highest levels of the sport for two decades.

 The Move launched in 2017 during the Tour de France.
-The format is deceptively simple: Armstrong and his longtime co-host Johan Bruyneel — yes, that Johan Bruyneel, his former team director at U.S. Postal and Discovery Channel, who himself received a lifetime ban from the sport — break down each stage of the Tour de France in real time.
+But what is The Move?
+In essence, it’s Armstrong and his longtime co-host Johan Bruyneel — yes, that Johan Bruyneel, his former team director at U.S. Postal and Discovery Channel, who himself received a lifetime ban — breaking down each Tour stage in real time.
 Day by day.
-Stage by stage.
 Climb by climb.
+But it’s much more than that.

-I started listening during the 2019 Tour because a friend who races Cat 3 crits in Colorado wouldn’t stop talking about it.
-Within about three episodes I understood why.
-The level of tactical detail is extraordinary.
-Armstrong will describe a hairpin descent and tell you exactly which line a GC rider should take, why a breakaway was allowed to go at the 47-kilometer mark on a specific stage, and what the directeur sportif was almost certainly saying over the radio.
-You don’t get that on most broadcast commentary.
+As someone who got dragged into cycling podcasts by a friend racing Cat 3 crits in Colorado, I learned everything there is to know about why The Move works.
+Within three episodes I understood it.
+Armstrong will describe a hairpin descent and tell you exactly which line a GC rider should take, why a breakaway was allowed to go at the 47-kilometer mark on a specific stage, and what the directeur sportif was almost certainly screaming over the radio.
+That’s what makes The Move endearing to us cycling obsessives — the tactical specificity feels lived-in rather than performed.

-Probably should have opened with this section, honestly, because it’s the most surprising development for people who assumed Armstrong was effectively exiled from professional cycling for life.
+Probably should have opened with this section, honestly.
+It’s the most surprising development for people who assumed Armstrong was effectively exiled from professional cycling forever.

-In 2023, Armstrong announced that The Move — his podcast brand — would become a co-title sponsor of a professional cycling team.
-The team in question competes at the UCI ProTeam level, the second tier of professional cycling, one step below the WorldTour.
-The partnership with Modern Adventure (a travel and adventure company based in San Francisco, priced at the $5,000-to-$25,000-per-trip end of the luxury adventure tourism market) created a co-title sponsorship arrangement: the team became known as The Move–Modern Adventure.
+In 2023, Armstrong announced that The Move podcast brand would become a co-title sponsor of a professional cycling team — UCI ProTeam level, the second tier of professional cycling, one step below WorldTour.
+The co-sponsor, Modern Adventure, is a San Francisco-based luxury travel company operating in the $5,000-to-$25,000-per-trip range.
+Together, the sponsorship arrangement created a team called The Move–Modern Adventure.

-The team has used the sponsorship to gain visibility in the American cycling market, which desperately needs it.
-Having Armstrong’s name attached — polarizing as it is — generates media coverage that a mid-level ProTeam would never otherwise receive.
-Whether you find that appropriate or cynical depends entirely on where you stand on the man himself.
+The team has used the sponsorship to gain visibility in the American cycling market — a market that desperately needs it, honestly.
+Having Armstrong’s name attached generates media coverage a mid-level ProTeam would never otherwise receive.
+Whether that’s appropriate or cynical depends entirely on where you stand on the man himself.
+Don’t make my mistake of expecting a clean answer either way.

 The Austin Butler Biopic Coming in 2026

-In early 2024, it was confirmed that a major biographical film about Lance Armstrong is in active development, with Austin Butler attached to play Armstrong.
-If you’ve seen Butler’s work in Elvis (2022) — where he received an Academy Award nomination for Best Actor — you understand why this casting generated immediate attention.
+Early 2024 brought confirmation that a major biographical film about Armstrong is in active development, with Austin Butler attached to play him.
+If you’ve seen Butler’s work in Elvis (2022) — Academy Award nomination for Best Actor, completely physically committed performance — you understand why this casting generated immediate attention.
 Butler is not a safe, conventional pick.
-He’s an actor who commits completely and physically to roles in a way that not many people in his generation do.

-The film is being directed by Edward Berger, the German filmmaker who directed All Quiet on the Western Front (2022), which won four Academy Awards including Best International Feature Film and Best Cinematography.
-That’s a significant creative pedigree.
+The director is Edward Berger — the German filmmaker behind All Quiet on the Western Front (2022), which won four Academy Awards including Best International Feature Film and Best Cinematography.
 This is not a made-for-streaming quickie.
-The script is being written by Zach Baylin, who wrote King Richard (2021), the film about Richard Williams and the tennis upbringing of Venus and Serena Williams.
+The script comes from Zach Baylin, who wrote King Richard (2021), the film about Richard Williams and the upbringing of Venus and Serena.
 Baylin has a demonstrated ability to handle the complexity of a real sports figure’s life without flattening them into either hero or villain.

-The combination of Berger and Baylin suggests the film is not going to be a simple redemption story or a straightforward takedown piece.
-The source material is genuinely complicated — the cancer survival narrative, the humanitarian work through Livestrong (which he officially resigned from in 2012 but which continues to operate and has helped raise more than $500 million for cancer resources), the doping, the lawsuits, the Oprah confession, and now this strange second act as a media personality and sponsor.
+That combination of Berger and Baylin suggests the film won’t be a simple redemption arc or a straightforward takedown.
+The source material is genuinely complicated — the cancer survival narrative, the humanitarian work through Livestrong (which has raised more than $500 million for cancer resources, operating still after Armstrong officially resigned in 2012), the doping, the lawsuits, the Oprah confession, and now this strange second act as media personality and team sponsor.

-A 2026 release window has been discussed, though no official date has been locked in as of this writing.
-Armstrong has spoken publicly about the biopic in interviews, saying he has been cooperative with the production.
-He’s expressed that he wants the film to be honest.
+A 2026 release window has been discussed.
+Armstrong has said publicly he’s been cooperative with the production and wants the film to be honest.
 Take that for what you will.

 Is Lance Armstrong Still Banned From Cycling?